martinasladek/ms_net/content/post/2021-05-07-list-of-useful-blogdown-hugo-tutorials/index.markdown

 A lot of tutorials point to `pygments` which need Python to run.
 I wasn't able to get `pygments` into a functional state, because frankly, I know very little about Python, and while the `pip` command amuses me (I don't know why), I'm still determined to keep avoiding Python for at least another couple of months.[^1]

-`highlight.js` worked like magic.
+`highlight.js` worked, after a small amount of swearing.
 This tutorial is very detailed and contains helpful troubleshooting:

 - https://amber.rbind.io/2017/11/15/syntaxhighlighting/